kashyap-nirupma/certificateParser/README.md

 Confirm that the command prints the installed version of Go.

 ### To verify the certificate
-Decode the base64 certificate and add the decodded certificate to the certverify.go in the
+Decode the base64 certificate and add the decodded certificate to the certverify.go as below: ensure that there is no extra spaces before and after.

+cert := []byte(`<Decoded-Certificate-Data>`)

 ### Run  the certverify.go